makersacademy/airport_challenge/spec/README.md

 David Campbell - March '22 cohort
-Makers Course WEEK 2 - Airport Challenge
+Makers Course WEEK 2 - AIRPORT CHALLENGE

 - Create a small program to control flow of planes at an airport.
 - Every plane has a status to say wether it is in the air or landed at the airport